Fourth Street Live!

 Fourth Street Live! is a 350000 sqft entertainment and retail complex located on 4th Street, between Liberty and Muhammad Ali Boulevard, in Downtown Louisville, Kentucky.
 It is owned and was developed by the Cordish Company; it was designed by Louisville architects, Bravura Corporation.
 Fourth Street Live! first opened to the public on June 1, 2004, and all stores were completed for the grand opening on October 30, 2004.
 City planners hoped that the district would attract further commercial business development while providing an attractive entertainment venue for the city's hotel and tourist business as well as the local population.

-Restaurants and entertainment venues in the complex include Gordon Biersch Brewing Company, T.G.I.
-Friday's, Birracibo, The Sports & Social Club (bowling alley and restaurant), Tavern on 4th street, The Fudgery and the new bourbon raw bar.

-Fourth Street Live! also has a variety of bars and nightclubs including Tavern on Fourth, The Sports & Social Club, Howl at the Moon, and PBR Louisville.